ajones1010/Crowdfunding_ETL/README.md

 Using the four csv files created from the previous parts, an ERD was created using https://www.quickdatabasediagrams.com.
 The ERD was then exported into PostgreSQL.

-Part 4 - Creating the SQL Database Schema
+Part 4 - Creating the SQL Database Schema:

 Using the database schema, crowdfunding_db.sql was created, which included the appropriate primary and foreign keys from our ERD.
 We then created four tables, each containing a csv file, respective to their file name.
 All four tables were ran and checked clear of errors.